OleksandrMoskaliuk/SSEEidtArmorTools/README.md

 # SSEEidtArmorTools
-This is remake of SkyrimUtills made to work on SSEEdit 4.0.4 or higher
+This is a remake of SkyrimUtils made to work on SSEEdit 4.0.4 or higher.

-It will automates:
-  Prices editing 'SK_Revaluator':
+Reevaluate price for armor 'SK_Revaluator':
 Based on armor rating calculate fair price.

 Crafting Recipes 'SK_Recipator':
-  Based on armor keyword adds few carafting material.
+Based on armor keyword adds a few crafting materials.
-  Primary components: Leather and LeatherStrips
+Primary components: Leather and LeatherStrips.
-  Main components based on item ArmorMaterial keyword
+Main components based on the item's ArmorMaterial keyword.

 Creating temper recipes 'SK_Temperator':
-  Crreates temper recipe for armor.
+Creates a temper recipe for armor.
-  Adds condition for all recipes.
+Adds a condition for all recipes.
-  Condition works only if item enchanted.
+The condition works only if the item is enchanted.
-  Add temper crafting item based on ArmorMaterial keyword.